THE LATIN VULGATE-PAR EXCELLENCE

 PRINTED EDITIONS- 1881 A.D.
 THRU 1901 A.D.

 We must first thank 2 men for what is nothing less than a very significant contribution to liturgical and devotional printed matter for the Roman Catholic Church.
 Henri and Jules Desclee had a vision.
 To restore Christian art in Liturgical publications.
-They named their newly founded mission "The Society of St. John the Evangelist" (I will refer to it with acronym "SSJE" from this point forward)
+They named their newly founded mission "The Society of St. John the Evangelist" (I will refer to it with acronym "SSJE" from this point forward) More information about the brothers Desclee can be found

 They set up their printing establishment in Tournai, Belgium.
 Historical information I uncovered placed them at "76 Avenue Maire", of which I have not been able to pinpoint on any map.
 It could have been in the outskirts of the city.